HousebirdGames/Birdhouse-Website/docs/README.md.md

 <p>Open these files in your text editor and adjust the settings to match your project&#39;s requirements.</p>
 <p>Once you&#39;ve finished configuring the project, you can run it on your local machine.
 If you&#39;re using <a href="https://www.apachefriends.org/index.html">XAMPP</a>, start the XAMPP control panel, ensure Apache is running, and then navigate to the project in your web browser.</p>
 <p><strong>Important:</strong> Do not change the service-worker.js.
 It will get recopied to root on deployment and on root updates.</p>
+<h2>Local Development Server <strong>(experimental)</strong></h2>
+<p>The Birdhouse Framework includes a script, <code>server.js</code>, designed to simplify local development by serving your application directly from your development environment.
+This script is integral to simulating an Apache server environment, ensuring that your application behaves consistently between development and production.
+While <code>server.js</code> can function independently for basic tasks, it is primarily meant to be used alongside the <code>serve.js</code> script, which handles automatic file watching, building, and server restarting.</p>
+<p>To use <code>serve.js</code>, ensure you are in the <code>Birdhouse</code> directory, then execute this command:</p>
+<pre><code class="language-bash">node serve
+</code></pre>
+<pre><code class="language-bash">npm run serve
+</code></pre>
+<p> This starts the local server and begins serving your project from the <code>dist</code> directory, automatically applying any Apache-like .htaccess rules you have configured for HTTP headers.</p>
+<p>This setup not only mimics the production environment closely but also allows you to test changes instantly without manual refreshes, although you should manually reload your browser to see updates.</p>
+<p><strong>Important:</strong> Remember, <code>serve.js</code> and <code>server.js</code> are for local development purposes only and should not be used as a production server.</p>
 <h2>Project Structure</h2>
 <p>To utilize the pipeline, ensure you&#39;re in the Birdhouse directory by executing:</p>
 <pre><code class="language-bash">cd Birdhouse